St Joseph's Church, Mt Victoria: History

 The Catholic presence in Mt Victoria dates from 1885 when a octagonal, wooden, church was built in Buckle St, west of the Basin Reserve, next to St Patrick's College (founded in that year).
 Later the crèche and incurables hospital founded by Mother Aubert were built adjacent to and east of the church.

 In 1898, nearby land was set aside on the corner of Tory St and Buckle St as the site for a new cathedral for Wellington following the destruction by fire of St Mary's Cathedral.
 The building of this cathedral was continually delayed and this affected the subsequent building history of the parish as the cathedral would also have served as the parish church.
 In 1945 the octagonal Buckle St church, which at times was used for functions appropriate to a pro-cathedral, was demolished because of its decrepit state, and the parish shifted to the east of the Basin reserve, into a renovated hall, beside the parish school staffed by the Sisters of Mercy, in Paterson Street, near the residence of Archbishop O'Shea.
 This is more or less the site of the present church.

 Sacred Heart Basilica, Hill Street, Thorndon, was dedicated as the cathedral for Wellington in 1984 after the proposed Tory St/Buckle St cathedral site had been acquired by the Crown (state) for motorway construction.
 The octagonal church and the unbuilt cathedral sites are now largely included in the Pukeahu National War Memorial Park, which includes the transported and preserved Mother Aubert crèche, with State Highway one running through the Arras Tunnel underneath.

 The present St Joseph's Church was opened, to great rejoicing, in 2004, replacing the converted hall which had served as the church of the parish for sixty years and after the final definition of the alignment of Paterson St, which is part of State Highway 1 continuing to the Mount Victoria Tunnel and the eastern suburbs and Wellington Airport beyond.

 Architecture

-The building is constructed of concrete and timber.
+The building was designed by Studio Pacific Architecture, a Wellington architecture firm.
+It is constructed of concrete and timber.
 The liturgical area is a large semi-amphitheatre design in a circular-triangular formation seating 300 with the altar at the flattened apse.
 There is a full-immersion baptistery and a separate Blessed Sacrament chapel seating about 30 surmounted by a tower with an ascending stained glass window (the "Bahaut window" - see below) by the artist Shane Cotton, especially visible from Cambridge and Kent Terraces and the Basin Reserve to the west and south.
 There is also a large separate area for the parish community to gather for meetings and social activities.